Rainbow Smoothie Bowls

 Different vitamins and antioxidants are associated with different colors in fruits and vegetables.
 This means that if you eat a whole rainbow of colors in a meal, you’re getting a wide range of nutrients.
 A rainbow smoothie bowl is the perfect way to work some extra nutrition into your breakfast—and it’s also super tasty!

-Did we mention it’s easy too?
-Slice and dice your fruit the night before and you can have this ready in the morning with just a few minutes of work!
+Did we mention it’s easy, too?
+Slice and dice your fruit the night before and you can have this smoothie bowl ready in the morning with just a few minutes of work!

 About this rainbow smoothie bowl

-We’ve shared a few smoothie bowl recipes here before—Peanut Butter Banana Smoothie Bowl and Berry Smoothie Bowl, for two—but this rainbow smoothie bowl is definitely the most colorful!
+We’ve shared a few smoothie bowl recipes here before—Peanut Butter Banana Smoothie Bowl, Raspberry Smoothie Bowl, and Berry Smoothie Bowl, for two—but this rainbow smoothie bowl is definitely the most colorful!
 If you love color don’t miss our rainbow pancake cereal!

+Eat it with a spoon.
 The smoothie bowl concept is simple.
-Instead of a sippable smoothie, you’ll blend your smoothie a little bit thicker, so it can be eaten with a spoon.
+Instead of a sippable smoothie, you’ll blend your smoothie a little bit thicker so it can be eaten with a spoon.
 This thicker volume also lets you add lots of toppings to your smoothie without having them sink to the bottom of the bowl!

 What you need